Depression in Children and TeensSkip to the navigation

 - Be hopeful about feeling better.
 Positive thinking is very important in recovering from depression.
 It is difficult to be hopeful when you feel depressed, but remind your child that improvement occurs gradually and takes time.

 If you notice any warning signs of suicide (such as aggressive or hostile behavior, excessive thoughts about death, or detachment from reality), seek professional help immediately by calling either your child's doctor, a professional counselor, or a local mental health or emergency service.
+Create a plan to help keep your child safe.
+Lock away knives and other sharp objects, firearms, poisons, and medications.
 Call 911 if you feel your child is in immediate danger.

 Although experts believe that, for many children with depression, the benefits of medicine outweigh the risks, research on antidepressant medicine in children is limited.
 The long-term effects and safety of medicines used to treat depression in children and teens are still unknown.

 You may have heard about concerns regarding a possible connection between antidepressant medicines and suicidal behavior.
 The U.S. Food and Drug Administration (FDA) has issued advisories about this issue.

 Especially during the first few weeks of treatment with an antidepressant, there is a possible increase in suicidal feelings or behavior.
 A child beginning antidepressant treatment should be watched closely.
 But children with untreated depression are also at an increased risk for suicide.
 So it is important to carefully weigh all of the risks and benefits of antidepressant medicine.

 - Fluoxetine (Prozac, for example).